-When one of her patients passes away Dr. Syd Ludwick (Lisa Hartman) decides she needs a break from hospital and her sort of boyfriend Tom (Ken Land) and decides to return to her hometown of Bloomfield for a high school reunion.
+When one of her patients passes away Dr. Syd Ludwick (Lisa Hartman - Roses Are for the Rich) decides she needs a break from hospital and her sort of boyfriend Tom (Ken Land), so she takes a trip back to her hometown of Bloomfield for a high school reunion.
 But returning home stirs up memories and bitterness as things between Syd and he mother Helen (Rue McClanahan - Generation Gap) have not been good since her father passed away.
-But maybe returning home will bring some joy as her one true love Gus (Dale Midkiff - Torn Apart) still lives there with his son Jake (Blake Woodruff).
+But maybe returning home will bring some joy as her one true love, Gus (Dale Midkiff - Torn Apart), still lives there with his son Jake (Blake Woodruff).

 And the reason why you don't care is because of the brilliant casting not just of the central characters but also the supporting ones.
 Barbara Niven, Larry Manetti, Joel McCrary, Don Harvey and Rue McClanahan all add a little bit of small town humour to proceedings which you know will make you smile when ever they are in a scene.
 And then there is Lisa Hartman and Dale Midkiff as Syd and Gus who have this really beautiful vibe going on, not so much a spark of romance, but this gentle emotion which presents itself through a smile when they see each other or the fact they can't take their eyes off of each other.

 What this all boils down to is that "Back to You and Me" sets out to be a simple, charming, feel good romantic drama and it achieves everything it sets out to do.